 When you start your own business, you may be used to doing everything yourself.
-As your business continues to grow, you will need some help in overseeing your operation.
-Members of your staff who have strengths in marketing, sales, accounting or informatics could assume that role.
+As your business continues to grow, you will need some help in overseeing your operations.
+Some of your employees who have strengths in marketing, sales, accounting or informatics could assume that role.
 Otherwise, you may have to hire a senior team to oversee your operations, so you can concentrate on the growth of your business.

 What makes a good management team?

 - Flexibility — If you are not flexible, you will not be able to meet the needs of your employees, nor will you meet the growth objectives of your business.

 - Make the most of the strengths of your employees - Assist your employees in setting goals and task assignments based on the strengths of each and every one.

 - Open door policy — Ensure employees feel part of the business by keeping the door open for suggestions and ideas on how to improve specific projects or the business itself.

 - Promote your employees — Be aware of the merit of your employees and encourage them to use their skills set through the growth of your business.